Guindy railway station: Performance and earnings

 As of 2023, the station had a footfall of 60,000 passengers a day.

 Projects and development

 The task of upgrading of the station was taken up in 2023 under Indian Railway's "Amruth Bharath" scheme at a cost of ₹ 135 million.

+The construction of a foot overbridge is currently being conducted to connect all the railway platforms to the adjacent Guindy metro station.